Position

 Qualifications

-• Board certification in Allergy and Immunology.
+• Board certification or eligibility in Allergy and Immunology.

 Is becoming a Allergy Specialist a good career path?

-Choosing this career has its own set of benefits and challenges.
 Here are some pros and cons to consider:

 • Pros:

-• Helping patients improve their quality of life.
+• Helping patients improve their quality of life

 • Cons:

-• Emotional stress from dealing with chronic conditions.
+• Emotional challenges from dealing with patients

 What is the job outlook for a Allergy Specialist?

-Currently 77 Allergy Specialist job openings, nationwide.
+Currently 79 Allergy Specialist job openings, nationwide.

 Continue to Salaries for Allergy Specialist